Who doesn’t love pizza? Good, authentic Italian pizza that is.

 - Tip your dough onto a light floured board or a clean work surface and begin kneading.

 - Knead your dough for 10 – 15 minutes until the dough is really smooth and elastic.
 Add a sprinkle of flour to your dough if it becomes sticky and wet.
+Now I know this sounds like a lot of effort but I swear it’s worth it.
 Don’t cut back on the kneading time – this is what makes your pizza dough beautiful and light.
+Put the radio on, sing along to some really bad soft rock or 90s pop and get kneading!

-- Once kneaded, put the dough in a lightly oil large mixing bowl and cover.
+- Once kneaded and silky smooth, put the dough in a lightly oil large mixing bowl and cover.
 Allow to rest & prove for at least 3 – 5 hours.
 I always leave mine for 5 hours.
-It will swell massively during this time.
+It will swell massively during this time (see pics below).

 - After 3-5 hours, dump the dough out onto a lightly floured surface and ‘knock back’.
 This means you need to give it a good punch all over to get rid of the air – a great stress reliever!